 5 Key Types of Global Risk

 the world globe sitting on a desk next to a windowRisk is an ever-present fact of life that underpins each decision we make.
-At an international scale, how organizations plan for and respond to uncertain scenarios may affect the well-being of entire populations.
-For example, when Japan was struck by a major earthquake in 2011, the event severely disrupted the global electronics supply chain as component manufacturers were forced to stall production.
-Given that roughly one-fifth of the world’s technology products rely on Japanese electronics manufacturing, the effects rippled across the global computing, shipbuilding, automotive and sustainable energy industries.
+On an international scale, how organizations and nations plan for and respond to uncertain scenarios can affect the well-being of entire populations.
+For example, when Turkey and Syria were struck by catastrophic earthquakes in 2023, the event resulted in the loss of over 50,000 lives.
+Following this tragedy, destruction of critical infrastructure also led to the disruption of regional economies and various industries.
+The widespread impact on housing, transportation, and other essential services highlighted the vulnerability of the affected regions and the need for more robust disaster preparedness.

-It’s vital to understand the wide variety of factors with the potential to disrupt governments, damage private sector profits, spread diseases, slow recovery from crises, or limit the availability of resources.
-In addition to incidents like natural disasters, political instability has become a prominent concern for business leaders.
-As Ernst & Young analysts noted, the uncertainty surrounding the 2020 U.S. presidential election cycle disrupted foreign asset markets, leading to as much as a 4% decline in non-U.S. market indices.
+It is vital to understand the wide variety of factors that can disrupt governments, spread diseases, impede crisis management and recovery, or limit the availability of resources.
+In addition to natural disasters, political instability is a prominent concern for business leaders.
+As Ernst & Young analysts noted, uncertainty surrounding the 2024 US presidential election cycle may yet again disrupt foreign asset markets, causing widespread economic anxiety.

-Graduates from a Master of Arts in Global Risk program understand how to analyze threats like these with quantitative and qualitative techniques, as well as how different types of risk interact and compound with each other in this globalized world.
-By developing rigorous models and evaluating their findings alongside insights from qualitative research, risk management professionals can guide decision-making with a nuanced perspective on the big picture.
+Graduates from a Master of Arts in Global Risk program understand how to analyze threats like these with quantitative and qualitative techniques, as well as how different types of risk interact and combine on a global and regional scale.
+By developing rigorous models and evaluating their findings alongside insights from qualitative research and in-depth knowledge of specific regions, risk management professionals can inform and guide decision-making with both a nuanced and a big-picture perspective.

-Global risk experts build their careers in addressing complex situations with worldwide implications for institutions and livelihoods.
-In this article, we’ll explore five of the most important forms of risk that professionals need to identify and confront in the coming years.
+Global risk experts spend their careers addressing complex situations with worldwide implications for institutions and livelihoods.
+In this article, we’ll explore five of the most important forms of risk that these professionals will confront.

 Key Types of Global Risk

-Geopolitical Risk Focused on the opportunities and instability that emerge from relationships among states.
+Geopolitical Risk Focuses on the opportunities and tensions that emerge from relationships among states.
 Conflicts, diplomatic outreach, and internal strife all have broad implications for the international community and global organizations.

-Economic Risk Encompasses a variety of issues in financial and monetary systems with the potential to affect trade, manufacturing and supply chains, bond investments, exchange rates, private sector growth, regulations, and global politics.
+Economic Risk Encompasses a variety of issues in financial and monetary systems that have the potential to affect trade, manufacturing and supply chains, bond investments, exchange rates, private sector growth, regulations, and global politics.

-Environmental Risk Includes dangers to the health of humans, plants, and animals as well as the possibility of diminished natural resources.
-These considerations are vital for regulatory compliance and corporate policy.
+Environmental Risk Includes dangers to human health, plant and animal life, and natural resources.
+These considerations are vital for regulatory compliance, corporate policy, and climate change mitigation.

-Societal Risk Takes an expansive perspective on the wide-ranging and long-term effects that catastrophic events like infrastructure collapse, natural disasters, or industrial accidents can have for entire populations.
+Societal Risk Takes an expansive perspective on the wide-ranging and long-term effects of catastrophic events like infrastructure collapse, natural disasters, and industrial accidents.

-Technological Risk Considers the consequences to governments and organizations that may result from the complexities of adopting new systems, technical failures, compromised data, mismanagement of resources, and cyberattacks.
+Technological Risk Considers the consequences that may result from the complexities of adopting new systems, technical failures, compromised data, mismanagement of resources, and cyberattacks.

 Geopolitical Risk

-Productive relationships between nations are crucial to coordinate responses to shared challenges, especially in today’s globalized economy.
-But government agencies, businesses, and nonprofits must also stay alert to the risks that come from areas of conflict and competition.
-Disputes over borders, human rights, intellectual property, public health, and nuclear proliferation can all present serious challenges for organizations and their suppliers.
+Good relationships between nations are crucial for communication and collaboration in response to shared challenges.
+Local government agencies, businesses, and nonprofits must also stay alert to the risks stemming from both international conflict and economic competition.
+Critical issues such as border security, human rights, intellectual property, public health, international terrorism and nuclear proliferation can all lead to conflicts that pose serious challenges for organizations and their suppliers.

-Global risk students, scholars and professionals must be able to draw on a range of research and analysis tools to successfully address the complexity of these risks.
-For example, the work of researchers like Professor Erik Jones, the director of the MA in Global Risk program at the Johns Hopkins University School of Advanced International Studies (SAIS), emphasizes the roles of these geopolitical divisions in managing current and future catastrophes.
+Global risk students, scholars, and professionals must be able to draw on a range of research and analysis tools to successfully assess and address the complexity of these risks.
+For example, the work of researchers like Matthias Matthijs, director of the MA in Global Risk (online) program at the Johns Hopkins University School of Advanced International Studies (SAIS), uncovers how these geopolitical divisions shape the management of current and future issues.

 Economic Risk

-Risk managers may examine a variety of metrics to see how their ventures could be influenced by macroeconomic factors in a nation or trading bloc.
-For example, a sovereign credit rating indicates an agency’s estimation of how likely a country is to default on meeting its debt obligations.
-That rating can be influenced by a range of indicators like per capita income, annual growth in gross domestic product, inflation, and the national deficit.
+Risk professionals examine a variety of metrics to see how different ventures could be influenced by macroeconomic factors in a nation or trading bloc.
+For example, a sovereign credit rating estimates how likely a country is to default on its national debt.
+That rating accounts for a range of indicators, including per capita income, gross domestic product expansion rates, annual inflation, and the national deficit.

 Environmental Risk

-• The amount of a chemical expected to contaminate the air, water, or soil
+• Chemical contaminants expected to be found in the air, water, or soil

-• How much exposure humans or animals will have to the chemical
+• How much exposure humans or animals will have to these contaminants

-Risk professionals can apply their skills in analysis, modeling, and qualitative research to facilitate these efforts.
-Close collaboration with experts in environmental science and business leaders results in valuable insights into how manufacturing processes and supply chains may add to carbon emissions or plastic waste.
+To facilitate this strategic effort, risk professionals will apply their skills in analysis, modeling, and research.
+Close collaboration with environmental science experts and business leaders can also provide valuable insight into how manufacturing processes and supply chains contribute to carbon emissions or plastic waste.

 Societal Risk

-A single event, such as an industrial accident or natural disaster, can endanger a whole community, culminating in loss of life, damage to property, and interruptions to essential resources or services.
-Looking at these issues through a societal risk lens allows experts to consider broad system-level factors that influence how organizations respond.
+A singular event such as an industrial accident or natural disaster can endanger a whole community, leading to loss of life, property damage, and interruptions to essential services.
+Considering these catastrophes through a lens of societal risk allows experts to identify the systemic factors that influence disaster response.

-That’s why it’s necessary for experts to evaluate societal risk when making decisions about land-use planning and public policy.
-Methods like risk modeling and life cycle analysis can inform the measures taken to manage the possibility of infrastructure collapse, while drawing in broader contextual information refines those assessments and makes response strategies more effective.
+The societal risk model plays an essential role in decisions about emergency preparedness and response in complex areas such as public health.
+Methods like risk modeling and life cycle analysis can inform the measures taken to mitigate system collapse, while analyzing broader contextual information refines those assessments and makes response strategies more effective.

 Technological Risk